 If you own an eCommerce website with poor filtering then your customers may get frustrated and eventually leave your site.
 No one has the time to stay and explore all your thousand items each time they visit.

-Improved product filtering improves customers’[ satisfaction as they can simply come, select, sort, and filter their requirements and choose something that falls exactly in the category that suits them. you can learn more about Why Customer Intelligence is Important to grow your eCommerce.
+Improved product filtering improves customers’[ satisfaction as they can simply come, select, sort, and filter their requirements and choose something that falls exactly in the category that suits them.

-2. Defines the Status of your eCommerce Business
+2. Defines the status of your eCommerce business

 You might consider Amazon as your biggest competitor like many eCommerce business owners.
 To beat any competition, you need to analyze what your competitors are doing and do it in the better way possible to come closer.